What is an inverted conditional?

 Dear valued guest,

-We would like to apologise for the issues during your stay here at the Parliament House Hotel.
+We would like to apologise for the issues during your stay here at the Royal Hotel.

 Naturally, had we known about the bed bug infestation, we never would have given you that room.